atena86s/Geared-Scrolling/README.md

 So... have a crack and if you can resolve this little issue we'll be your friend forever.

-[Update] User mleibman gave us a tip which improved the performance and allowed us to enable this in Firefox and IE7+
+[Update] User mleibman gave us a tip which improved the performance and allowed us to enable this in Firefox and IE7+, unfortunately in the Down To The Wire implementation due to [https://bugzilla.mozilla.org/show_bug.cgi?id=90268](a bug involving Flash) we had to disable the plugin for Firefox users for that site.
+The plugin will work by default in all modern browsers.

 Would you like to know more?
 ----------------------------